ignatandrei/console_to_saas/Chapter01/readme.md

-# The boss that is hurrying up: proof of concept + source code
+# Chapter 01- The boss that is hurrying up: proof of concept + source code

 True story: one day my boss came and he asked me to have a discussion about how can we help our colleagues from the financial department since they are thinking about automation process.
 We found a spare place and scheduled a meeting where we find out that 3 employees were manually extracting the client information (name, identity information, address) and contract agreement details (fee, payment schedule) to an Excel file and saving the document in a protected area.